huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 on the stream selected by the client.
 Servers and clients MAY monitor the number of "dangling" streams for which the expected queries or responses have been received but not the STREAM FIN.
 Implementations MAY impose a limit on the number of such dangling streams.
-If limits are encountered, implemetations MAY close the connection.
+If limits are encountered, implementations MAY close the connection.

 Therefore, a single client initiated DNS transaction consumes a single stream.
 This means that the client's first query occurs on QUIC stream 0, the second on